alythedev/personal-site/README.md

 ➥ error page when search result doesn't exist\
 ➥ 100% mobile compatible!!!

-..and a secret page when entering "secret" in the search bar?!
+..and a secret page when entering "secret" in the search bar >:D